 So what is this seemingly magical compound?
 Resveratrol is a chemical that various plants produce to fight off attackers, or to withstand lack of water or nutrients.
 It has been found in various foods, including fruits and nuts, as well as in the roots of Japanese knotweed.
-Though some believe Resveratrol was first extracted from Japanese knotweed, in face it was initially isolated in 1940 from the roots of a flowering plant called a hellebore by a Japanese scientist.
+Though some believe Resveratrol was first extracted from Japanese knotweed, in fact it was initially isolated in 1940 from the roots of a flowering plant called a hellebore by a Japanese scientist.
 Contemporary experts began researching Resveratrol’s possible medical value in the 1970s.
 Additional investigation uncovered that plants seem to produce resveratrol in response to stress from injuries or diseases as a protective mechanism.
 In the early nineties it was proposed that resveratrol’s might be responsible for the cardiovascular benefits of red wine.
 Since then, hundreds of reports have indicated that resveratrol’s benefits in protecting against diseases and extending life span.
-Lately Resveratrol popularity is linked to being an ingredient in Vitis vinifera L., or the common grapevine.
+Lately, Resveratrol’s popularity is linked to being a compound in Vitis vinifera L., or the common grapevine.
 The greatest concentration of grapevine resveratrol is found in the grape skin, giving red wines a concentration ranging anywhere from 0.2 mg/l to 7.0 mg/l, depending upon the wine.

 The studies are impressive: